 - You do have the option to remain anonymous as an author or to have your name and biographical information printed in the programs.
 If you wish to remain anonymous, we still require your name and contact information in order to edit and accept your work.
 Only the Staff of GLBTIQ Student Retention Services will have access to this information and will keep it confidential.

 - TPS and GLBTIQ Student Retention Services reserve the right to edit submissions for content and length.
 Every effort will be taken to maintain the integrity of the submission and to obtain author approval before finalizing any changes.

 National Coming Out Day is an annual event celebrated on October 11th, which marks the anniversary of the 1987 March on Washington for Gay and Lesbian Rights.
-To celebrate this event GLBTIQ Student Retention Services, with support from the Department of Theatre and Performance Studies, will be hosting the first annual production of The Coming Out Monologues at Kennesaw State University.
+To celebrate this event GLBTIQ Student Retention Services in collaboration with the Department of Theatre and Performance Studies, will be hosting the third annual production of The Coming Out Monologues at Kennesaw State University.
 The purpose of this production is to present the many aspects of the coming out process as experienced by the various members of the GLBTIQ community.
 We wish to include coming out stories from numerous backgrounds and perspectives, including advocates, allies, parents, friends and persons who identify within the GLBTIQ spectrum of identities.

 First produced at UC Riverside in 2007, The Coming Out Monologues are inspired by The Vagina Monologues.
 Since the first performance, The Coming Out Monologues have been performed at universities across the country.

 If you have questions or would like to be part of the planning